JdeRobot/DetectionMetrics/docs/_pages/datasets.md

 - Default label suffix: `_gtFine_labelIds.png`

 The adapter can build either Cityscapes label-id ontologies or train-id ontologies.
 When using train IDs, provide train-id labels with `label_suffix="_gtFine_labelTrainIds.png"`.

+## SemanticKITTI

+SemanticKITTI supports LiDAR semantic segmentation through the CLI and Python API.

+Expected inputs:

+- `dataset_dir`: directory where SemanticKITTI has been extracted
+- `config_fname`: SemanticKITTI YAML config containing labels, colors, learning maps, and splits
+- `split`, optionally restricting the loaded samples to one split

+The adapter reads point clouds from `velodyne` folders and labels from `labels` folders.
+It can build raw label-ID ontologies and train-ID ontology translations from the SemanticKITTI YAML config.

 ## COCO